unibe-geodata-modelling/2020-altitudinal-forest-vegetation-belt-model-ML/README.md

 The code is provided in a Jupiter Notebook.
 For the input a unzip of the csv file samples6190.zip is necessary and the file needs to be saved in the same folder as the script.
+- The csv is an excerpt from the dataset, it consists of one record for each vegetation belt.

 If other input data is used, the following must be considered:
  - The attributes in the first row need to be the same